 Amphawa Floating Market

-Amphawa is one of the largest Bangkok floating markets.
+Amphawa is one of the largest Bangkok floating markets and definitely one of the most tourist-centric in the entire country.

-At weekends it can get crazily crowded with locals who come to enjoy the scenic setting amongst the traditional teak wood shops, sample the delicacies like freshly grilled mackerel, shellfish and prawns, and splash some cash in the boutiques lining the narrow waterside walkways.
+At weekends it can get crazily crowded with locals too, who come to enjoy the scenic setting amongst the traditional teak wood shops, sample the delicacies like freshly grilled mackerel, shellfish, and prawns, and splash some cash in the boutiques lining the narrow waterside walkways.

 From here it’s possible to take a 1.5 hour longtail boat trip to explore the surrounding canals and rivers, and nearby temples.

-Despite the crowds the atmosphere here is fun and laid back.
+Despite the crowds, the atmosphere at Amphawa is fun and laid back.
 Souvenir shops and food sellers are interspersed with hip boutiques selling fashions and other goods, and shops spread away from the river to stretch up side streets all around the town.

 50 kilometers southeast of Bangkok (about 1.5 to 2 hours drive away), Amphawa floating market is open on Fridays, Saturdays and Sundays from 8am to 9pm.
 To beat the crushing crowds it’s best to come earlier in the day.